-- MassEVIP Phase III Brochure: Public Entities file size 1MB
+- MassEVIP Phase III Brochure: Public Fleets file size 1MB

 - MassEVIP Phase III Questions & Answers file size 1MB

-MassEVIP was announced on Earth Day 2013 and in two application cycles so far, has provided more than $1 million in incentives for public entities to acquire EVs and charging stations.
+MassEVIP was announced on Earth Day 2013 and in three application cycles so far, has provided more than $1 million in incentives for public entities to acquire EVs and charging stations.

 - List of MassEVIP Phase I Awards - December 12, 2013